New Zealand Sign Language is an official language of New Zealand, and an understanding of sign language and Deaf culture

 The New Zealand Sign Language and Deaf Studies major covers communication strategies in NZSL and the cultural knowledge to work with Deaf clients and colleagues.
 Sign language skills are in demand in all areas of New Zealand society, including education, health, legal and social service settings, as well as any customer-facing area of work.

-Tailor this sign language course to your interests, and combine it with papers or a major from any other area of study, including education, health promotion, Māori development or event management.
+Tailor this sign language course to your interests, and combine it with papers or a major from any other area of study, including, but not limited to, education, health promotion, Māori development or event management.

 This is part of the Bachelor of Arts.

 The first year focuses on the development of receptive and expressive fluency in New Zealand Sign Language (NZSL), and the study of the Deaf community and culture.
 In the second and third years, you can either continue with further language acquisition, learn about the interpreting profession, or choose papers related to intercultural competence.